MCruces-fz/TRISTAN-journey-simulation/README.md

 # shipTristanPT
 Simulation of particle showers on the TRISTAN detector on its journey through the Atlantic Ocean.

+It is necessary to have installed:
+ - AIRES (and added library to the LD_LIBRARY_PATH)
+ - gfortran compiler
+ - All python basic libraries

 ## Usage:
 The user only must configure the settings table with her/his preferences,